 ARI SHAPIRO, HOST:

-NIXON: Thank you.
+SULLIVAN: You're welcome, Ari.
 Transcript provided by NPR, Copyright NPR.